 - In a crime novel or courtroom drama, a surprise witness may have a tale that solves the case.

-- Mary Alice is the hypodiegetic narrator in Desperate Housewives, although when she is shown in the story (in flashbacks before she had died), she is a diegetic narrator.
+- Mary Alice is the hypodiegetic narrator in Desperate Housewives, although when she is shown in the ground level story (in flashbacks before she had died), she is an (intra-) diegetic narrator.

 - In Fortunately, The Milk by Neil Gaiman, a father goes to the shop.
+That’s the ground level story.
 When he comes home he tells the children a tall tale.
-The father is the hypo-diegetic narrator.
+The father is the hypodiegetic narrator of this tall tale.